MSotoudeh/subspace/README.md

 - Theming
 - Multiuser
 - Dyndns
-- Ability to choose between http and https
+- Ability to choose between http and https (DONE)
+- Create new docker image